Coronavirus: Start of UK peak expected soon as sixth death confirmed

 She added: “Generally we expect nearly all of these patients to be fine at home, and we are working to ensure, if they need, the few that become seriously ill, to get into hospital, there will be quick mechanisms for them to do that.”

-The comments came as Italy extended coronavirus travel restrictions to the whole country on Tuesday, with soldiers and police enforcing the bans.
+The comments come as Italy extended coronavirus travel restrictions to the whole country on Tuesday, with soldiers and police enforcing the bans.

 The Foreign and Commonwealth Office (FCO) in the UK amended its advice to warn against all but essential travel to Italy.